-Please contact the Office of International Student Services for more information.
+Please contact International Services for more information.
 An application fee is required.

-INTERNATIONAL ORGANIZATION SPONSORED EMPLOYMENT
+INTERNATIONAL ORGANIZATION SPONSORED

 This F-1 employment benefit allows F-1 students to work for a recognized international organization within the meaning of the International Organization Immunities Act.
 The application is processed through the U.S. Citizenship and Immigration Services (USCIS).